mkandes/galyleo/README.md

 # galyleo

-Launch [Jupyter](https://jupyter.org) notebooks in a simple, secure way.
+A shell utility to help you launch [Jupyter](https://jupyter.org) notebooks on high-performance computing systems in a simple, secure way.

 - [Description](#description)
 - [Quick Start Guide](#quickstart)